-Members of the Transport Trust have been invited to visit the Beeches Light Railway in Steeple Ashton in Oxfordshire on 2 September 2017.
+Members of the Transport Trust have been invited to visit the Beeches Light Railway in Steeple Aston in Oxfordshire on Saturday 2nd September 2017.
 The Beeches Light Railway is a private narrow gauge railway in the garden of Adrian Shooter, the former director of Chiltern Railways.

 A Transport Trust Red Wheel is to be unveiled at Stonehenge Works Station on the Leighton Buzzard Railway on Thursday 24th August 2017.
 Arrangements are being made for the 12:20 departure from Page’s Park Station to carry a “Red Wheel Traveller” headboard.
 The return working departs 13:15 and is due back at Page’s Park at 13:50.